Opinion | Putin warned the West 15 years ago. Now, in Ukraine, he’s poised to wage war.

 I watched Putin’s speech that day and have to admit: It didn’t make much of an impression.
 Sen. Lindsey O. Graham (R-S.C.) criticized it as a return of Cold War rhetoric, but America was fighting two hot wars then, in Iraq and Afghanistan, and Putin’s Russia seemed too feeble to worry about.
 Not anymore.

 Putin’s sullen rage appears to be exploding.
-As this year’s Munich Security Conference took place, Russia-backed separatists were reported to be firing salvos of rockets into Ukraine as Russia prepared for a ground invasion by more than 150,000 troops.
+As this year’s Munich Security Conference took place, Russia-backed separatists were reported to be firing salvos of rockets into Ukraine as Russia prepared for a ground invasion with more than 150,000 troops.
 The marquee speech this time was from Ukrainian President Volodymyr Zelensky, who lurched between pleading for security guarantees and blasting the West for “appeasement.”

 Despite the grim news from Ukraine, there was an almost-celebratory tone among many of the Western leaders gathered.
 Many speakers boasted that the NATO alliance was back, after a soggy period described here just two years ago as “Westlessness.”
 European allies have joined the United States in pledging sanctions against Putin described as “heavy,” “massive” and “swift and severe” — but which Zelensky decried as too late to prevent the carnage that has already begun in his country.